 Patience is a virtue.
-For many Singaporeans, however, playing the built-to-order (BTO) waiting game can be frustrating.
-This especially applies to soon-to-be-wed or newlywed couples and don’t want to wait for three to four years for their nest to be completed.
-For couples who do go down the apply-for-BTO route instead of buying a resale flat, living conditions might not be ideal because:
+For many Singaporeans, however, playing the Build-To-Order (BTO) waiting game can be frustrating.
+This especially applies to soon-to-be-wed or newlywed couples who don’t want to wait for three to five years for their nest to be completed.
+For couples who do go down the apply-for-BTO route instead of buying an HDB resale flat, living conditions might not be ideal because they would:

-- They would incur additional costs if they decide to rent a place together till their BTO is completed.
+- Incur additional costs if they decide to rent a place together till their BTO is completed.
 And with weddings costing an arm and a leg (sometimes all limbs) these days, this option will create a bigger dent on savings

-- They would have to endure the scrutiny of their in-laws if one half chooses to move in to the other’s familial home
+- Have to endure the scrutiny of their in-laws if one half chooses to move into the other’s familial home

-- They would have to continue living apart after their marriage until after the renovation of their new unit, which can be a real dampener
+- Have to continue living apart after their marriage until after the renovation of their new unit, which can be a real dampener

 For singles, their options are limited.
 For BTOs, singles aged 35 and above are only eligible for 2-Room Flexi flats in non-mature estates.
 This is a big push factor for buying resale flats.